 \subsubsection{Mixed-field Ising model}

 We first consider the mixed-field Ising model with open boundary conditions, described by the Hamiltonian:

 where $\sigma_i^\alpha$ ($\alpha \in \{x,y,z\}$) are Pauli operators, $L$ is the chain length, $J$ is the nearest-neighbor Ising interaction, and $h_x, h_z$ are transverse and longitudinal field strengths.
-This model possesses a global spatial reflection symmetry $\mathcal{R}$ ($i \leftrightarrow L-i+1$), decomposing the Hilbert space into even and odd parity sectors.
+This model possesses a global spatial reflection symmetry $\mathcal{R}$ ($i \leftrightarrow L-i+1$), decomposing the Hilbert space into even- and odd- parity sectors.
 The model is integrable in two limits: the transverse-field Ising model ($h_z = 0$), solvable via Jordan-Wigner transformation~\cite{sachdev_2011_quantum}, and the so-called classical Ising model ($h_x = 0$)~\cite{baxter_2007_exactly}.
-When $J=0$, the system decouples into a non-interacting set of $L$ spins.
+When $J=0$, the system decouples into a noninteracting set of $L$ spins.
 The simultaneous presence of all three terms breaks integrability, rendering it a standard testbed for quantum chaos~\cite{kim_2014_testing,garrison_2018_does,borgonovi_2016_quantum}.
-Notably, it has been rigorously proven that for any non-zero $J$, $h_x$, and $h_z$, the model possesses no non-trivial local conserved quantities~\cite{chiba_2024_proof}.
-The chaotic regime is frequently studied using parameters where all three terms are of comparable magnitude, $J \sim h_x \sim h_z$, as this maximizes the non-commutation responsible for driving chaotic behavior~\cite{karthik_2007_entanglement,atas_2017_quantum,camargo_2024_spread}.
+Notably, it has been rigorously proven that for any nonzero $J$, $h_x$, and $h_z$, the model possesses no nontrivial local conserved quantities~\cite{chiba_2024_proof}.
+The chaotic regime is frequently studied using parameters where all three terms are of comparable magnitude, $J \sim h_x \sim h_z$, as this maximizes the noncommutation responsible for driving chaotic behavior~\cite{karthik_2007_entanglement,atas_2017_quantum,camargo_2024_spread}.